onflow/flow-go/pkg/language/docs/language.md

 All accounts in flow are the same and have a `storage` object which contains the stored values of the account.

+`account.storage[]`

 Account storage is a key-value store where the **keys are types**.
 The access operator `[]` is used for both reading and writing stored values.
 Accounts will usually be storing a mixture of contracts, resources, and structs within their storage.

 The stored value must be a subtype of the type it is keyed by.
-This means that if you are storing a `Vault` type as the key, the value must be a value that has the type vault or any of the subtypes of vault.
+This means that if you are storing a `Vault` type as the key, the value must be a value that has the type `Vault` or has any of the subtypes of `Vault`.

-Initializing values, otherwise know as deploying, in account storage can only happen within the body of a transaction.
+Initializing values in account storage can only happen within the body of a transaction.
 You cannot, for example, initialize a storage value within a member function of a struct or resource that is already in your account storage.

+When you store a value in account's `account.storage[]`, the type of the data you just stored is also recorded in the `account.types[]` record.
+You use `account.types[]` to publish type definitions that you want other accounts to have access to, which will be covered later.
+You never need to write to `account.types[]`

 ```bamboo
 // Declare a resource named `Counter`